deployphp/deployer/index.md

 stage('production', array('production-server'))->set('branch','master');
 ~~~

+the options will overwrite the ones set in your deploy.php and just like other options you can retrieve them by calling `get`.

 <h2><a name="verbosity">Verbosity</a></h2>

 Deployer has levels of verbosity.
 To specify it add one of next options to `dep` command.